Dana Ivey: 1990–2009: Character actor roles

+2010–present: Later work

 In July 2010, she appeared as Winnie in Happy Days by Samuel Beckett at the Westport Playhouse.
 She appeared as Miss Prism in the Roundabout Theatre Company Broadway production of The Importance of Being Earnest in 2011.
 Ivey played Mrs Candour in the 2016 production of The School for Scandal at the Lucille Lortel Theatre.

+In 2011, she played the role of Grace Higginbotham in the critically acclaimed film, The Help, and starred in Muhammad Ali's Greatest Fight.
+During this time she acted in Frasier, Oz, The Practice, Sex and the City, Ugly Betty, Boardwalk Empire, and Monk (episode "Mr. Monk and the Other Detective").
 In December 2016, Ivey was invited by the Noël Coward Society to lay flowers on the statue of Sir Noël Coward at the Gershwin Theatre in Manhattan to celebrate the 117th birthday of "The Master".